 We can briefly consider each of these differences in turn.
 First, we may need to use different kinds of evidence for AI systems than for other animals at present.
 When an animal performs a behavior associated with consciousness in humans, this behavior is evidence of consciousness because we can expect that humans and other animals perform this behavior as a result of similar cognitive processes and in response to similar evolutionary pressures.
-However, we might not be entitled to this expectation with AI systems, particularly when AI systems are designed to mimic human behavior
+However, we might not be

-Kristin Andrews, Jonathan Birch, and Jeff Sebo worked with dozens of leading scientists to release the New York Declaration on Animal Consciousness, which was subsequently signed by hundreds of experts.
+&lt;sup>141For example, in 2021, Jonathan Birch and colleagues released a detailed report applying this method to cephalopod mollusks and decapod crustaceans.
+The report concluded that these animals have a realistic chance of being sentient, and it recommended that "cephalopod molluscs and decapod crustaceans be regarded as sentient animals for the purposes of UK animal welfare law."
+Later that year, the UK government expanded its animal welfare law in accordance with these recommendations (Department for Environment et al., 2021).
+In 2024, Kristin Andrews, Jonathan Birch, and Jeff Sebo worked with dozens of leading scientists to release the New York Declaration on Animal Consciousness, which was subsequently signed by hundreds of experts.
 This declaration holds that all vertebrates and many invertebrates have a realistic chance of being conscious, and that we have a responsibility to consider welfare risks for these animals when making decisions that affect them.